WebAdvisor Frequently Asked Questions

 - What if I withdraw or drop classes?
 Does that affect my aid?

 - When are book checks issued and how can I get mine?

 - Is there help available if I have questions?

 - What is WebAdvisor?
 WebAdvisor is Atlantic Cape's new online inquiry and registration system that interacts with the college's database system.
 You will be able to register, pay for classes, view grades and unofficial transcripts, check your financial aid status, and view your class schedule. return to top

 - What is my WebAdvisor login?
 Your login is your first name, middle initial (if you have one) and last name up to a total of 23 characters.
 For example: William Harry Robertson would have a WebAdvisor login of "williamhrobertson."
-Your initial PIN will be the last six digits of your social security number.
+Your initial PIN will be your six digit birth date.
 You may also request your login by answering questions under the "I'm New to WebAdvisor" link on the WebAdvisor site.
-If you do not have a social security number, contact the Enrollment Services Office (609-343-5005 or email@example.com) for instructions. return to top
+If you do not have a social security number, contact the Enrollment Services Office (609-343-5005 or firstname.lastname@example.org) for instructions. return to top

 - Site will not display?